Coastal Villas

 Solar Carving

-Building envelopes were 'carved' using Dec 21 sun vectors to ensure all south-facing rooms receive ≥4 hours of winter sun.
-The same geometry self-shades during summer (Jun 21) when the sun is 72° above horizon.
+Building envelopes were 'carved' using Dec 21 sun vectors so all south-facing rooms receive ≥4 hours of winter sun.
+The same geometry self-shades in summer (Jun 21) when the sun is at 72° above horizon.

 Cross-Ventilation Testing

-CFD analysis validated that the staggered placement creates pressure differentials enabling cross-ventilation without mechanical systems.
-Average ACH (air changes per hour) = 8.2 with windows open, exceeding ASHRAE 62.1 requirements.
+CFD analysis confirmed that the staggered layout creates pressure differentials enabling cross-ventilation without mechanical systems.
+Average air changes = 8.2/hour with windows open, exceeding ASHRAE 62.1 requirements.

 Performance Metrics